FilippoGaravaglia/DevMemory/README.md

 *.runtimeconfig.json
 ```

-This keeps the memory graph clean and focused on meaningful source files.
+This keeps the generated knowledge graph focused on meaningful source files.

 ---